rancher/fleet/DEVELOPING.md

 This section contains information on releasing Fleet.
 **Please note: it may be sparse since it is only intended for maintainers.**

+---

+### Cherry Picking Bug Fixes To Releases

+With releases happening on release branches, there are times where a bug fix needs to be handled on the `master` branch and pulled into a release that happens through a release branch.

+All bug fixes should first happen on the `master` branch.

+If a bug fix needs to be brought into a release, such as during the release candidate phase, it should be cherry picked from the `master` branch to the release branch via a pull request.
+The pull request should be prefixed with the major and minor version for the release (e.g., `[0.4]`) to illustrate it's for a release branch.

+---

 ### Pre-Release

 1. Ensure that all modules are at their desired versions in `go.mod`